-A social day program for seniors with memory impairment.
-ASSESSMENT REQUIRED FOR ELIGIBILITY.
-Provides structured activities and socialization in a safe, comfortable environment from 9 am - 3 pm with lunch provided as well as on-site CNA, music therapy, art therapy and pet therapy.
-Reservations required.
-10
+These programs provide structured activities and socialization in a safe, comfortable environment from 9 am - 3 pm with lunch provided as well as on-site CNA, music therapy, art therapy, and pet therapy.
+Pre-registration is required to attend.
+To register or for questions, contact us: